elan-dcc/elan-dcc.github.io/content/en/researchers/external/temporarily_inactive.md

 +++

 # What to do when temporarily inactive?
-Researchers may need to pause their research for various reasons.
-If your break extends for several months, inform the ELAN scientific board and your Principal Investigator (PI).
+Researchers may, for various reasons, need to temporarily pause their work.
+If your period of inactivity extends beyond several months, you are required to notify the ELAN Scientific Board and your Principal Investigator (PI).
+Additionally, please inform the data manager ({{< person who="external" >}}) of your circumstances.

-## If you're using the external environment
-If you are active in the external environment, notify the data manager.
-Your account will be temporarily suspended, preserving all intermediate results and code.
+During this period, your account and its associated costs will be temporarily suspended, ensuring that all intermediate results and code are securely preserved.

-Once you are able to resume your analysis, inform the data manager to reinstate your account.
+When you are ready to resume your research activities, contact the data manager to reactivate your account.